-Controls are placed on the extended panel via an optional fourth argument to the add_control.m command.
+Controls are placed on the extended panel via an optional fourth argument to the add\control.m command.
 The full syntax of the command is:

-M=add control(M, HNAME, POSITION, ISEXPANDED)
+M=add\control(M, HNAME, POSITION, ISEXPANDED)

 ISEXPANDED is a Boolean, and if it equals 1, the control is placed on the extended panel.
 By default, ISEXPANDED=0 which places the control on the normal panel.
-When creating an inspector for a module, you should first add all of the controls that appear on the normal panel and then add all of the controls that appear on the normal panel and then add all of the controls that appear on the right of, or below, the set of the control of the controls can appear to the right of, or below, the set of the control of standard controls.
+When creating an inspector for a module, you should first add all of the controls that appear on the normal panel and then add all of the controls that appear on the extended panel.
+Extended controls can appear to the right of, or below, the standard controls.